kramsretlow/Autologistic.jl/docs/src/Examples.md

 ```

 The response for each eye is **va**, an indicator of poor visual acuity (coded 0 = no,
-1 = yes in the loaded data set).
+1 = yes in the data set).
 Seven covariates were also recorded for each eye:

 * **aut_dom**: autosomal dominant (0=no, 1=yes)
 * **aut_rec**: autosomal recessive (0=no, 1=yes)